 - Choose Private from the drop-down menu in the Privacy section

 You can edit the Objective and mark the Privacy as Visible to everyone.
 Here's how to do that:

 - Click no the Ellipsis (3-dotted) button > Edit Objective

 - Change the Privacy by choosing Visible to everyone

 Private OKR details are visible to both the objective owner and their managers.

-It's easy to spot in the objectives list view (OKRs > Objectives) and in the Alignment view (OKRs > Alignment).
+It's easy to spot it both from the Objectives list view (OKRs > Objectives)...

 For the rest of the organization, the private OKR appears with restricted access - users would see where it fits in the session tree or the nested view but won't be able to get information on the objective attributes such as objective name, key results, owner.

 The private OKR won't appear in the objectives list view but only in the Alignment view.